-As for mortis causa trusts, the most similar device we can find in Spanish law is the ‘sustitución fideicomisaria‘ (governed by sections 781 et seq. of the Spanish Civil Code, Código Civil), a testamentary provision or codicil in a will whereby which the testator provides that certain property shall pass first to a fiduciario (similar to trustees) and after a certain period of time or upon completion of some condition (ie, death of the fiduciario), the property shall pass to a fideicomisario (similar to a beneficiary).
+As for mortis causa trusts, the most similar device we can find in Spanish law is the ‘sustitución fideicomisaria‘ (governed by sections 781 et seq. of the Spanish Civil Code, Código Civil), a testamentary provision or codicil in a will whereby the testator provides that certain property shall pass first to a fiduciario (similar to trustees) and after a certain period of time or upon occurrence of some event (ie, death of the fiduciario), the property shall pass to a fideicomisario (similar to a beneficiary).

 However, as Javier Pérez Manglano, a Spanish lawyer, Notary Public and legal translator, explains in his manual Spanish Law for Notaries, this ‘substitution by will’ is substantially different from mortis causa trusts found in common law jurisdictions.
 Whereas ownership is also split between a fiduciario and fideicomisarios, both hold full title to the estate, ie, there is no split between legal ownership and ‘equitable’ ownership as happens in English trusts, for ‘equity’ is a source of law unique to England and Wales.
 Also, the fiduciario or substitute has very limited powers over the property so passed and, contrary to English trusts, this fiduciary relationship is scarcely regulated.

 This, together with the fact that inter vivos trusts used in family and commercial settings do not exist in Spain, means that the legal translator working from English into Spanish encounters a partial (if not total) lack of equivalence that is difficult to overcome.
-Such are these challenges that there is an ongoing debate on whether ‘trust’ and all the related terminology (trustor, trustee, on trust for, etc.) should be translated at all, although there are more functional translation options (administración fiduciaria or administrar fiduciariamente, for instance.
+Such are these challenges that there is an ongoing debate on whether ‘trust’ and all the related terminology (trustor, trustee, on trust for, etc.) should be translated at all, although there are more functional translation options (administración fiduciaria or administrar fiduciariamente, for instance).

 Sancho Durán, J., ¿Traduzco trust por fideicomiso?, La Linterna del Traductor